rubenwardy/minetest_modding_book/_en/map/environment.md

 ```

 Let's say, for example, that the growth rate increases the more mese there is
 nearby.
-You should then use a function which can find multiple nodes in area:
+You should then use a function that can find multiple nodes in the area:

 ```lua
 local pos1       = vector.subtract(pos, { x = 5, y = 5, z = 5 })